 Ingleborough Archaeology Group (IAG) is based in Ingleton in the Yorkshire Dales and has as its core area of operations the Ingleborough massif and the surrounding valleys of Kingsdale, Chapel le Dale and Ribblesdale.

 The Group was founded in 1996 under the direction of Alan King, one of the most active archaeologists in the Yorkshire Dales.
 It has been described as one of the most active and successful local archaeology groups in the North of England.

 The Group exists to further research and understanding of the historic heritage of its core area by archival research and archaeological investigation.
 It has been involved in a broad range of excavations, ranging from a nineteenth-century industrial building within the Ribblehead Construction Camps through to a Romano-British settlement near Ingleton to a Mesolithic site at Kingsdale Head.

 The Group also puts on a monthly programme of lecture meetings through the winter months and outings during the summer.

 Although the Group members are on the whole keen amateurs and membership is open to all, we aim at a high professional standard in all our practical work.

 All Committee members may be contacted through the website email address

-*Hands-on Membership is for those members who wish to join in with any of our practical projects.
+*Hands-on Membership is for those members who wish to join in with any of our practical activities.
 Annual membership is for those who just want to attend the walks and talks